DOI-ONRR/doi-extractives-data/src/components/layouts/icon-links/DownloadExcelLink/DownloadExcelLink.README.md

 ---
-title: Download Link
+title: Download Excel Link
-componentName: DownloadLink
+componentName: DownloadExcelLink
 patternCategory: Layouts
 ---

 ```
-<DownloadLink to="/explore/#production" >Download production data</DownloadLink>
+<DownloadExcelLink to="/explore/#production" >Download production data</DownloadExcelLink>
 ```

 ## How to use
-The Chart Title is used as just a custom html element with no properties to pass.
-Just wrap the text you want to display between the ChartTitle tags.
+The Download Excel Link component includes a custom icon and produces a link style for downloading `xlsx` versions of our data files.

+In markdown files, use the `<excel-link>` variant.